fonsofhervella/spaceapps_datathon/README.md

     Kp = 9: Extremely severe geomagnetic storm.

-### CHALLENGE:
+# :rocket: CHALLENGE :rocket:

-As a part of the NASA Space Apps Challenge, the project must predict the risk of geomagnetic storms on a 3 hour basis on Earth following the K-Index Scale
+As a part of the [NASA Space Apps Challenge](https://www.spaceappschallenge.org/2023/find-a-team/solar-storm-sentinels-of-pidro/), the project must predict the risk of geomagnetic storms on a 3 hour basis on Earth following the K-Index Scale.
+This project uses Machine and Deep Learning techniques to develop models that can improve the actual predictions given by NOAA (National Oceanic and Atmospheric Administration)

 <!-- TechStack -->